Trenx-J/CE-Prompt/README.md

 ## 📊 Data

-The primary dataset used in this project is the open-source **Chinese Medical Dialogue Data**.
-It is publicly available at the following link:
+The primary dataset used in this project is the **Chinese Medical Dialogue Data**, an open-source Chinese medical question-answering dataset available at the following link:

 🔗 [https://github.com/Toyhom/Chinese-medical-dialogue-data](https://github.com/Toyhom/Chinese-medical-dialogue-data)

-For preprocessing, we extract the `title` field from each sample as the input prompt.
-This prompt is then fed into the **LLaMA-70B** model, combined with a specialized prompt system tailored for a medical knowledge graph, to generate corresponding **Cypher queries**.
+For data preprocessing, we extract the `title` field from each entry in the dataset and use it as input to a prompt system specifically designed for medical knowledge graphs.
+Using the **LLaMA-70B** language model, we generate corresponding **Cypher query statements**.
+These queries are then cleaned and structurally optimized.

-The generated Cypher queries undergo cleaning and optimization.
-After that, we query the medical knowledge graph using each Cypher statement.
-Only those queries that successfully return meaningful results are retained as valid entries in our final dataset.
+To ensure the quality and utility of the dataset, we query the medical knowledge graph using the generated Cypher statements.
+Only queries that return valid results are considered effective and retained as part of our dataset.

-The resulting training and testing sets are available in the `primary_data` directory.
+The processed training and test sets are stored in the `primary_data` folder.

+In addition, four auxiliary datasets used for plotting the loss trend analysis are included in the `auxiliary_data` folder.
+These datasets support comparison across different configurations or subtasks during training.

 ## 🧠 Model